-Considering that iron is absorbed by plants as soluble Fe-(II) and Fe-(III), it is essential to quantify the intake-uptake of this mineral-element from long-range transported African dust, and evaluate its-the potential utilization and effect on the Amazon rainforest as an essential micronutrient.
-This research-study aims to assess the bioavailability of iron, and other elements Fe(II) and Fe-(III)) in the particulate matter inover the Amazon atmosphereforest, which was transported within African dust.
-This is then used to assess the likely effect on rainforest ecology.from Africa and particularly from the Saharan Desert.
+Considering that iron is absorbed by plants as soluble Fe(II) and Fe(III), it is essential to quantify the uptake of this element from long-range transported African dust, and evaluate the potential utilization and effect on the Amazon rainforest as an essential micronutrient.
+This study aims to assess the bioavailability of Fe(II) and Fe(III) in the particulate matter over the Amazon forest, which was transported from Africa and particularly from the Saharan Desert.